gehara/PipeMaster/PipeMaster_tutorial.md

 ## **Ne Priors Menu**

 Let's check the Ne priors by typing *E* in the *main menu*.
 In this menu you can see the parameter names and their distribution.
-PipeMaster has as defaut uniform distributions with min and max values of 100,000 and 500,000 individuals respectively.
+PipeMaster has as default uniform distributions with min and max values of 100,000 and 500,000 individuals respectively.
 The name Ne0.pop1 indicates that the parameter is contemporary, hence Ne0.
-Ancestral parameters will have acending numbers going to the past.
-For instance, Ne1.pop1 is the ancestral Ne after Ne0, Ne2 is the ancestral Ne after Ne1 and so on.
+Ancestral parameters will have ascending numbers going to the past.
+For instance, *Ne1.pop1* is the ancestral Ne after *Ne0*, *Ne2* is the ancestral Ne after *Ne1* and so on.
 Let's change one of the priors.
 Type **C** and then follow the instructions of the menu.

 ```
   N > Ne prior distribution:               uniform